assertj/doc/README.md

-# JUnit 5 User Guide
+# AssertJ User Guide

-This subproject contains the AsciiDoc sources for the JUnit 5 User Guide.
+This subproject contains the AsciiDoc sources for the AssertJ User Guide.

 ## Structure